cornerman/py3status-wiki/Home.md

 > However, if you need to look at some kind of information more than once in a while (like checking repeatedly how full your RAM is), you are probably better off with a script doing that, which pops up an alert when your RAM usage reaches a certain threshold.
 After all, the point of computers is not to burden you with additional boring tasks like repeatedly checking a number.

 > In i3status, we don’t want to implement process management again.
 Therefore, there is no module to run arbitrary scripts or commands.
 Instead, you should use your shell.

+# Philosophy
+* `py3status` is **not** a replacement of i3status, its goal is to **extend** it while preserving all of i3status' advantages and configuration.
+* It is thus very easy to start using py3status as it won't interfere with your existing settings !
+* It is easy to hack into your i3bar and append your own stuff on it
+* It is easy to modify the existing modules output